adamsmith/college-papers/README.md

 #### Tracking Moving Devices with the Cricket Location System (2004)
 * Class: None, this was a Mobisys 2004 paper I was lead author on
 * Description: How does one design the state estimation algorithms for an indoor tracking system?
 What architectures are possible and which are best?
+(This conference had a 14% acceptance rate.
+The paper was awarded the annual MIT EECS Award for Best Undergraduate Computer Science Research.)
 * Notes: I open sourced the code and data behind the paper [here](https://github.com/adamsmith/indoor-tracking).